CraftAcademy/workshop/walkthroughs/step9.md

 ```
 Run `cucumber` and watch it pass.
 The scenario we just added is called the sad path and is used to test not only what happens when everything is okay but also what happens when stuff go wrong.

-Alright, now we have the users password saftly encrypted and saved in our database.
+Alright, now we have the users password safely encrypted and saved in our database.
 The next step is to add a method to authenticate the user when he tries to log in to the application.

 [Step 10](step10.md)